Allen Springs, California

 Allen Springs is a group of mineral water springs in Lake County, California.

 From 1874 the springs were surrounded by a resort with a hotel, cottages, saloon, store and so on.

-The resort was turned into a private club in 1912 and had been abandoned by 1940.
+The resort was turned into a private club in 1912 and was abandoned by 1940.

 By 2021 the site had returned to nature.

 Location

 The Allen springs are in the Bartlett Creek canyon 3 mi below Bartlett Springs on the road between Williams and Bartlett Springs.

 They are about 4 mi west of Hough Springs.

 The springs are at an elevation of 587 m.

 The Köppen climate classification is Csb : Warm-summer Mediterranean climate.

 Springs

 There are many strong springs in the bed and side of the creek.

 Gas bubbles up through the waters of the creek along a stretch 200 to 300 ft long.

 A 1911 report said a group containing three or four principal springs and several smaller springs was on the edge of the creek about 250 yd northwest of the hotel.

 Among these the Chalybeate Spring was enclosed in a cement basin and gave about 5 gal per minute of carbonated water at a temperature of 63 F.

 The water was alkaline and was turbid from iron in suspension.

 Across the creek from the Chalybeate spring, about 20 yd to the east, a sulfur spring gave about 1.5 gal per minute of slightly carbonated and distinctly sulphurated water with a temperature of 56 F.

 The Sureshot spring 150 yd upstream at the edge of the creek was the westernmost of the improved springs and the most strongly mineralized.

 A 1914 description gave different names to the springs.

 It listed the main springs and their temperatures as White Sulphur, 57 F; Soda, 60 F; Soda and Iron (three springs) 63 F; and Allen (at the club house), 56 F.